TelemetryDeck/docs/pirate-metrics/index.md

 ## TelemetryDeck's Pirate Metrics Implementation

-TelemetryDeck now automatically captures data for the AARRR framework, with no additional code required beyond updating to our latest SDK (SwiftSDK 2.8.0+ or KotlinSDK 6.0.0+).
+TelemetryDeck now automatically captures data for the AARRR framework, with no additional code required beyond updating to our latest SDK (SwiftSDK 2.8.0+, KotlinSDK 6.0.0+, FlutterSDK 2.3.0+).

 In your TelemetryDeck dashboard, you'll find these metrics organized within the **Customers** tab in the sidebar.
 Each component of the AARRR framework has its own section, providing you with a complete view of your app's performance throughout the user journey.